CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     1. The icon should be a Warning sign
     2. The TaskName should be “Cancelation Error”
-    3. You have the ability to “Abort and rollback without canceling the submission at GlobalLink.” or “Continue and retry”
+    3. You have the ability to “Abort and rollback without canceling the submission at GlobalLink.”, "Retry cancelation" or “Continue Translation”
-13. Continue and retry should lead to a cancelation of the workflow, "Abort and rollback changes" should lead to a direct rollback
+13. Correct the "apiKey" and press "Continue Translation".
+The workflow appears in the Open workflows at some point.
+Accept it and finish it.

 ## Scenario: XLIFF Import Error Handling